USAFA-ECE/ece281-book/book/ICE/ICE4.md

 ## Background

-We will design the stoplight to match the description given in **Homework 3**.
+You will design the stoplight to match the description given in  the ICE 4 homework assignment.

 - Light turns green when car is present.
 - Light stays green while cars are present.